No products in the cart.

 39. MusicGlove (Strength, Dexterity, and Fine Motor Skills)

-Flint Rehab’s MusicGlove hand therapy is an interactive, music-based device that improve hand function after neurological injury like stroke or brain injury.
+Flint Rehab’s MusicGlove hand therapy is an interactive, music-based device that improves hand function after neurological injury like stroke or brain injury.
 It works by motivating patients to make hundreds of therapeutic hand movements while following along to an interactive game.

 Not only is MusicGlove fun to use, but it’s also clinically proven to help stroke patients improve hand function within 2 weeks.